Hyundai Elantra: N-Line

+The Elantra N Line was introduced as a sport-oriented variant of the seventh-generation Elantra and as an entry point to Hyundai’s N performance brand lineup.
+It is powered by a 1.6-litre turbocharged gasoline engine, paired with either a six-speed manual transmission or a seven-speed dual-clutch transmission depending on market, and features N Line-specific styling and chassis upgrades.

 Hybrid

 The Elantra Hybrid can travel 54 mpgus with 139 hp and a 195 lbft sent to the front wheels through a six-speed dual-clutch transmission.
 This engine consists of 1.6-litre, 34 kW electric motor, and a 1.3-kilowatt-hour lithium-ion battery.
 The battery can store enough energy for gas free operation at a parking lot speed, and shuts off during coasting.
 The battery is located underneath the rear seats and the car has a steering ratio of 12.2:1.

 Elantra N/Avante N/i30 Sedan N

 In July 2021, the Elantra N, also known in some markets as the Avante N and the i30 Sedan N, was announced as the performance model of the Elantra under the Hyundai N sub-brand.
 The vehicle is powered by a 2.0-litre turbocharged I4 Theta II engine with a larger 52 mm turbine wheel rated at a maximum of 276 hp and 289 lbft of torque.
 However, the engine is reportedly significantly underrated.
 It has reinforced strut mounts, increased body rigidity, stiffer sway bars, and has independent multi-link rear suspension instead of the Elantra's standard torsion beam rear suspension.
 The rear suspension has adjustable toe and camber.
 Brakes are swapped to higher performance versions, and tires are upgraded to wider and stickier 245/35/19 Michelin Pilot Sport 4S to offer increased performance compared to lower trims.
 The Elantra N has an electronic torque-vectoring limited-slip differential and a louder exhaust.
 Upgrades extend to the interior, with N Performance bucket seats as standard.
 In the United States and most markets the Elantra N is only offered as a fully loaded model, e.g. with upgraded audio as standard.
 It is available with either a six-speed manual transmission or an 8-speed wet-type DCT.
 For DCT models, N Grin Shift (NGS), N Power Shift (NPS) and N Track Sense Shift (NTS) are provided as standard features along with a power moonroof and keyless remote start.
 N-grin shift, only available on the DCT, allows the engine to be overboosted to 286 hp for 20 seconds.
 The curb weight is 3186 lb.
-In Car and Driver testing, the 8-speed Elantra N can do 0-60 mph in 4.8 seconds and the quarter mile in 13.4 seconds at a 106 mph trap speed, although other magazines report slower speeds.
+In Car and Driver testing, the 8-speed Elantra N can do 0-60 mph in 4.8 seconds and the quarter mile in 13.4 seconds at a 106 mph trap speed.